 - Skin/Coat: a poor hair coat, hair loss, or diseased skin may indicate a problem that needs addressing

 When health problems are identified, a medical plan will be discussed with you and the veterinarians.

 Annual age-appropriate lab tests, testing for heartworm and/or tick-borne diseases, and fecal tests for parasites may also be recommended for your pet.
-Finally, your pet’s nutrition, diet and exercise routines can be assessed and optimized to help your pet be in best physical condition for their lifestyle and age.
+Finally, your pet’s nutrition, diet, and exercise routines can be assessed and optimized to help your pet be in the best physical condition for their lifestyle and age.